 The computer will try to ping the machine four times.
 You will obtain one of these subsequent responses:

-- Request Timed Out: The response means the ping command was successfully transmitted over the network, but no machine or printer on the network responded to it.
+- Request Timed Out: The response means the ping command was successfully transmitted over the network, but no machine or printer responded to it.
 Consult your system administrator to resolve the issue.

 - Bad Command or Filename: The response implies that either you mistyped the command or you’ve not enabled the TCP/IP protocol on your computer.